Welcome to Road Weather Management

 Adverse weather conditions have a major impact on the safety and operation of our Nation's roads, from signalized arterials to Interstate highways.
 Weather affects driver behavior, vehicle performance, pavement friction, and roadway infrastructure.
 Weather events and their impacts on roads can be viewed as predictable, non-recurring incidents that affect safety, mobility and productivity.
 Weather affects roadway safety through increased crash risk, as well as exposure to weather-related hazards.
 Weather impacts roadway mobility by increasing travel time delay, reducing traffic volumes and speeds, increasing speed variance (i.e., a measure of speed uniformity), and decreasing roadway capacity (i.e., maximum rate at which vehicles can travel).
 Weather events influence productivity by disrupting access to road networks, and increasing road operating and maintenance costs.

 - Road Weather Management Web-Based Courses - FHWA and the Consortium for ITS Training and Education (CITE) are now offering three interactive web-based courses: (1) Principles and Tools of Road Weather Management, (2) RWIS Equipment and Operations, and (3) Weather Responsive Traffic Management.
 A new Road Weather Management Certificate is also being offered to those who will complete these three core RWM courses and additional elective courses on ITS.
-Information about the Road Weather Management Courses can be found in http://www.citeconsortium.org/courses/RW_Flyer_040113.pdf.
+Information about the 2014 Road Weather Management Courses (which are currently offered free for transportation agencies) can be found at http://citeconsortium.org/courses/2014Blended_RW_021114.pdf (PDF 144KB).

 - NWS Web-Based Training - FHWA and the Cooperative Program for Operational Meteorology, Education and Training have developed a web-based training course for road weather management staff to learn about National Weather Service products, forecasts and warnings.